Sidney Lumet: Rehearsal and preparation

-Lumet was a strong believer in rehearsal, and felt that if you rehearse correctly the actor will not lose spontaneity.
-According to acting author Ian Bernard, he felt that it gives actors the "entire arc of the role", which gives them the freedom to find that "magical accident".
-Director Peter Bogdanovich asked him whether he rehearsed extensively before shooting, and Lumet said he liked to rehearse a minimum of two weeks before filming.
+Lumet was a strong believer in rehearsal and felt that if an actor rehearsed correctly, the actor would not lose spontaneity.
+According to critic Ian Bernard, Lumet felt that it gives actors the "entire arc of the role", which gives them the freedom to find that "magical accident".
+Director Peter Bogdanovich asked him whether he rehearsed extensively before shooting, and Lumet said that he liked to rehearse a minimum of two weeks before filming.
 During those weeks, recalls Faye Dunaway, who starred in Network (1976), he also blocked the scenes with his cameraman.
-As a result, she adds "not a minute is wasted while he's shooting, and that shows not only on the studio's budget, but it shows on the impetus of performance".
-She praises his style of directing in Network, in which she won her only Academy Award:
+As a result, she added that "not a minute is wasted while he's shooting, and that shows not only on the studio's budget, but it shows on the impetus of performance".
+She praised his style of directing in Network, in which she won her only Academy Award:

-Partly because his actors were well rehearsed, he could execute a production in rapid order, which kept his productions within their modest budget.
+Partly because his actors were well rehearsed, he could execute a production in rapid order, which kept his productions within their modest budgets.
 When filming Prince of the City (1981), for example, although there were over 130 speaking roles and 135 different locations, he was able to coordinate the entire shoot in 52 days.
-As a result, write historians Charles Harpole and Thomas Schatz, performers were eager to work with him as they considered him to be an "outstanding director of actors".
-The film's star, Treat Williams, said that Lumet was known for being "energetic":
+As a result, wrote historians Charles Harpole and Thomas Schatz, performers were eager to work with him, for they considered him to be an "outstanding director of actors".
+The film's star Treat Williams said that Lumet was known for being "energetic":